Make the best oven roasted whole chicken when you learn my simple tips and tricks for bold flavor, juicy meat, and crispy, golden skin!

 - Truss the chicken.
 Truss the chicken by tucking the wings under the bird.
 Then, wrap twine under and around the chicken, crossing it over the breast like an X and tying the legs together.
 If you’re short on time, skipping this step isn’t the end of the world, but it does help the roasted whole chicken cook more evenly!

 - Revive the chicken.
 Your chicken will look a little emaciated the next day when you remove it from the fridge, but stick with me here.
 You didn’t do anything wrong!
 In fact, you did everything right.
-Simply rub it with more olive oil, salt, and Italian seasoning, and it will liven right up!
+Simply rub the chicken with 1 tablespoon of olive oil, then sprinkle on 1/2 teaspoon of kosher salt and 1/2 teaspoon of Italian seasoning, and it will liven right up!

 - Roast.
 Transfer the whole chicken to a cast iron skillet, and let it roast in the oven until an instant-read thermometer reads 165°F when inserted into the thickest part of the breast.
 Once fully cooked, allow the chicken to rest for 5-10 minutes, and dig in!